-The 2019 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, on February 5, 2019 at 9:30 a.m., Eastern Time, for the following purposes:
+The 2020 Annual Meeting of Stockholders of the Company (the "Annual Meeting") will be held at the offices of Dechert LLP, located at 1095 Avenue of the Americas, New York, New York, on February 4, 2020 at 9:30 a.m., Eastern Time, for the following purposes:

-- 1. To elect one director to the Board of Directors of the Company, who will serve until the 2022 annual meeting of stockholders and until his successor is duly elected and qualifies; - 2.
-To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2019; and - 3.
-To approve of the Company immediately becoming subject to a minimum asset coverage ratio of at least 150%, permitting the Company (without giving effect to any exemptive relief with respect to Small Business Administration debentures) to double its amount of debt incurrence earlier than the current effective date of November 13, 2019, pursuant to the Small Business Credit Availability Act.
+- 1. To elect two directors to the Board of Directors of the Company, who will each serve until the 2023 annual meeting of stockholders and until his successor is duly elected and qualifies; - 2.
+To ratify the selection of RSM US LLP to serve as the Company's independent registered public accounting firm for the fiscal year ending September 30, 2020.

-You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record of the Company at the close of business on November 19, 2018.
+You have the right to receive notice of, and to vote at, the Annual Meeting if you were a stockholder of record of the Company at the close of business on November 20, 2019.
 The Company is furnishing a Proxy Statement and proxy card to the Stockholders via the mail and on the Internet.